diepbp/diepbp.github.io/_pages/about.md

 # Recent News
 * Oct 12, 2018.
 I will serve on the AEC of [TACAS'19](https://www.etaps.org/2019/tacas).
 * Jul 24, 2018.
-A paper titled "Trau: SMT solver for string constraints" was accepted in [FMCAD'18](http://www.cs.utexas.edu/users/hunt/FMCAD/FMCAD18/).
+A paper titled "*Trau: SMT solver for string constraints*" was accepted in [FMCAD'18](http://www.cs.utexas.edu/users/hunt/FMCAD/FMCAD18/).
 * Jul 23, 2018.
 I started to work as a PhD intern at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) for the next three months.
 My mentor is [Akash Lal](https://www.microsoft.com/en-us/research/people/akashl/).
 * Jun 18 - Jun 23.
 I attended PLDI'17 held in Barcelona, Spain and gave a [talk](https://diepbp.github.io/files/PLDI_presentation.pdf) on a framework for efficient analysis of string constraints.
 * Apr 7, 2017.
-Our artifact of the paper "Flatten and Conquer: A Framework for Efficient Analysis of String Constraints" at PLDI'17 got accepted.
+Our artifact of the paper "*Flatten and Conquer: A Framework for Efficient Analysis of String Constraints*" at PLDI'17 got accepted.
 * Feb 13, 2017.
-A paper titled "Flatten and Conquer: A Framework for Efficient Analysis of String Constraints" was accepted in [PLDI'17](https://conf.researchr.org/home/pldi-2017).
+A paper titled "*Flatten and Conquer: A Framework for Efficient Analysis of String Constraints*" was accepted in [PLDI'17](https://conf.researchr.org/home/pldi-2017).
 * Nov 8 - Nov 12, 2016.
 I attended FM'17 held in Limassol, Cyprus and gave a [talk](https://diepbp.github.io/files/FM_presentation.pdf) on counter-example guided program verification technique.
 * Feb 13, 2016.
-A paper titled "Counter-Example Guided Program Verification" was accepted in [FM'16](http://fm2016.cs.ucy.ac.cy/).
+A paper titled "*Counter-Example Guided Program Verification*" was accepted in [FM'16](http://fm2016.cs.ucy.ac.cy/).
 <!-- * Nov 28, 2017.
 A paper was accepted in the *NIPS-17 Aligned Artificial Intelligence Workshop*.  -->